-Highway projects may be scored and funded by any of the three funding categories (Statewide, Regional, or Division).
-NCDOT has developed a different highway project scoring process for each of the three funding categories.
+Highway projects are eligible to may be scored and funded in by any of the three funding categories (Statewide, Regional, or Division), depending on the characteristics of the project.
+NCDOT The P5.0 Workgroup has developed a different highway project scoring process for each of the three funding categories.
 The DCHC MPO will utilize the scoring processes developed by NCDOT to preliminarily rank projects to be submitted to NCDOT SPOT for evaluation.
 A project that is eligible for the Statewide funding category but is not funded under that category can cascade down to the Regional category for evaluation and possible funding.
 If the project is not funded under the Regional category, the project may cascade down to the Division category for evaluation and possible funding.

 The NCDOT SPOT process limits the number of projects that MPOs may submit.
-In the event that more new project requests are received than the MPO can submit, the DCHC MPO will apply the scoring criteria developed by the NCDOT that reflect the SPOT 5.0 Workgroup recommendations that were submitted to the NCDOT Board of Transportation in June 2017.
+In the event that more new project requests are received than the MPO can submit, the DCHC MPO will apply follow the scoring criteria developed by the NCDOT that reflect the SPOT 5.0 Workgroup recommendations that were submitted to the NCDOT Board of Transportation in June 2017.
 This will provide a set of preliminary scores that can be used to rank projects.